|Exercise Name||(Weighted) Lying Neck Flexion|

 The lying neck flexion is a critical exercise for anyone who requires a strong neck for performance.
 This would include fighters, football players, and any tactical practitioner such as police officers, military or firefighters.

 This movement is also excellent for anyone looking to build a thicker neck for improved aesthetics.
 You can do just this one exercise and add a full inch to your neck circumference in only a few months (assuming proper progression, frequency, nutrition, etc.).
-The only other similarly effective neck building exercises are other neck flexion variations (e.g. neck flexion with head harness, cable neck flexion).
+The only other similarly effective neck building exercises are other neck flexion variations (e.g. neck flexion with a head harness, cable neck flexion).

 In addition, neck flexion is a fundamental movement for any person, if you do not require a high degree of strength, this exercise can still be appropriate with extra light weight or even body weight only for general population practitioners.